google/automotive-design-compose/designcompose/src/main/java/com/android/designcompose/squoosh/DESIGN.md

 updates the boxed object (a `SquooshRenderSelector`) to have the id of the node that should be rendered.
 All of the child Composables have a Modifier that customizes drawing to completely skip drawing unless the id in the `SquooshRenderSelector` matches.
 Yuck!
 But good enough...

+## Animated transitions and enum-driven variant changes
+Squoosh implements animated transitions, and can also animate variant changes caused by enum values changing.

+This is described above in the "typical flow".
+When there are animations to be run, they are always between states of some kind.
+We generate two trees, merge parts of them that need to be animated between, and then do